 I love to watch and read about most sports.
 So much so that ESPN is a fixture in my life.
 Years ago, my wife bought me a subscription to ESPN Insider so I could read exclusive content about the NFL, college football, and the NBA.
-About two years ago, the broadcast giant added ESPN+ as a part of that membership.
+Several years ago, the broadcast giant added ESPN+ as a part of that membership.

-In this ESPN+ review, I’ll share my experience with the platform and why you may want to consider adding it to your sports arsenal.
+In this ESPN+ review, I’ll share my experience with the platform and why you may want to consider it if you’re a sports fan.

 What is ESPN+?